ggdna/latentmi/README.md

 # latentmi

-approximating mutual information in high dimensions
+A package for approximating mutual information in high dimensions, using the method introduced in our [paper](linksoon).
+Latent MI approximation relies on the assumption that high-dimensional data has low-dimensional structure.

 ## Installation